EvanForsythe/BB485/week03.md

 ![phy02](/Images/Week03/phy02.png)

-Phylogenetics also relies on homologous structures/characters/traits that have changed during the evolution of the species being studied.
+Phylogenetics relies specificaly on homologous structures/characters/traits that have changed during the evolution of the species being studied.
+A trait that hasn't changed doesn't provide any information about the relationships among species.

 ![phy03](/Images/Week03/phy03.png)